↠ Best chainsaw safety helmet with mesh visor? ↞

 Against my better judgment, I recently googled "chainsaw kickback accidents" and looked at some images which made my stomach churn.

-You see, a chainsaw kickback is when the chain raises up back towards the use at a rate so fast that can have cut deeply into your face before you even realize your nose is split in two.
+A chainsaw kickback is when the chain raises up back towards the user at a rate so fast that it can cut deeply into your face before you even realize your nose is split in two.
+Or worse.

 best cheap chainsaw safety helmet

-I installed the mesh visor and left the polycarbonate face shield for another day as I heard they can fog up pretty easily if you get all sweaty when chopping wood up.
+After it arrived, I had to assemble it myself, but it was surprisingly easy.
+I installed the mesh visor and saved the polycarbonate shield for another day, as I've heard they can fog up when you're working up a sweat.

 mesh visor safety helmet

-The ear muffs worked really well.
-I walked around the house and I couldn't hear the kids screaming at each other over whose turn it was to pick a show on Netflix so win.
+The earmuffs worked brilliantly.
+I walked around the house and couldn't hear the kids screaming over whose turn it was on Netflix, so that's a definite win!

 Back to Top